Delivery & collection

 Get up and move

 Many of us spend much of our day inactive, either sitting at a desk at work or sitting in a car commuting.
 Activity increases the calories we use up as energy rather than storing as fat.
 So instead of emailing your colleague, go and see them and take the stairs instead of the lift.
 Adults aged 18-65 years should aim for 150 minutes a week of moderate intensity exercise (makes you breathe harder) and strength training twice per week.
-Speak to a health professional before you exercise to find out what is right for you.
+Find out what counts in our exercise guide and speak to a health professional before you exercise to find out what is right for you.

 Spice up your vegetables

-If you were put off vegetables because of the mushy veg you were served as school dinners, try lightly steaming them and then adding a little butter and a few chilli flakes or half a teaspoon of cumin.
+If you were put off vegetables because of the mushy veg you were served as school dinners, try lightly steaming them and then add a few chilli flakes or half a teaspoon of cumin.

 Get some help

-For more information rad our guide to weight loss medications
+For more information read our guide to weight loss medications

 It may seem like hard work and you may have tried before, but there is a lot of support out there to help you achieve your goals.
 Make a few changes at a time to achieve long-term results.